 Active listening is one of the soft skills that can be developed through practice and conscious effort.
 To actively listen, you must set aside your own agenda and focus on the speaker's words, tone, and non-verbal cues.
 It means listening without interrupting, judging, or formulating your response prematurely.

 Why Is Active Listening Important?

-According to an analysis of thousands of sales calls done by Gong Labs in 2018, top sales performers have a talk-to-listen ratio of 43:57.
-That’s right – they listen more than they talk.
+According to an analysis of thousands of sales calls done by Gong Labs, top sales performers have a talk-to-listen ratio of 43:57.
+That is right – they listen more than they talk.

 In this study, top performers were selling an average of 120% above their quota – and they did it by focusing less on presenting technical features and specs and more on getting customers to open up about their problems.

 In a separate analysis of over 800,000 recorded sales meetings in 2021, Gong found that sales reps who used slides during their first discovery meetings had a 17% lower likelihood of achieving a follow-up call.

 That is not because slides are inherently bad.
 They signal that the meeting will be a presentation, not a conversation.
 Most buyers want to be heard, and reps need to identify and understand the problem before telling the buyer how their solution can help.